neilgevaux/neilgevaux/README.md

 🔭 I’m currently working on building up some repos for my portfolio.
 I've been working with Ruby recently, and I've built:

 - an app to collect and display all the nice things people say about you
-- an app to collect anonlymous feedback for nursery customers, and display it in a list in an admin panel
+- an app to collect anonymous feedback from nursery customers, and display it in a list in an admin panel for management to process
 - an app called "Taskbuckets" that aims to help with productivity—mainly the ability to prioritse tasks based on urgency and importance

 🌱 I’m currently learning as much back end as possible, after concentrating mainly on JS.
 I absolutely love CSS and always will :)